This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Go on a Sunrise Hot Air Balloon Ride

 Hands down, a sunrise hot air balloon ride over Luxor was a bucket list experience for me.
-Honestly, I don’t know if there is anything more spectacular than drifting peacefully through the sky while the sun gradually reveals the panoramic views of the Valley of the Kings and the Temple of Hatshepsut.
+Honestly, I do not know if there is anything more spectacular than drifting peacefully through the sky while the sun gradually reveals the panoramic views of the Valley of the Kings and the Temple of Hatshepsut.

 Tips for Hot Air Balloon Ride in Luxor

-Sunrise Hot Air Balloon Ride in Luxor
+Things to Do in Luxor / Sunrise Hot Air Balloon Ride

 Hot Air Balloon Ride in Luxor

-Sunrise Hot Air Balloon Ride in Luxor
+Things to Do in Luxor / Sunrise Hot Air Balloon Ride

-Sunrise Hot Air Balloon Ride in Luxor
+READ: 12 Useful Tips for Hot Air Balloon Ride in Luxor

 NUMBER 13

-Explore Karnak Temple
+Explore the Karnak Temple

 Karnak Temple

+The colossal Hypostyle Hall, with its towering columns adorned in intricate hieroglyphics, is an architectural marvel that transports you to an era of grandeur and reverence.
+It was built by Seti I and completed by Ramses II.
 The hall covers an area of about 50,000 sq ft.
 It contains 134 gigantic stone columns with beautiful capitals.

 You will be amazed by the sheer size of just the center aisle which consists of six columns with open papyrus capitals on each side.
 These columns are 21 meters tall with a diameter of over three meters.